freedomofpress/trackthenews/README.md

 Once you've got everything set up, you can run the program without the `--config` flag to check for matching articles.
 If you designated a custom installation directory, or if you're running it from another directory (or a `cron` job, for example) you will need to designate the directory in which the configuration files are installed.

+Settings, such as the background color for new posts, the font, and the user-agent, are all located in `config.yaml`, in the designated configuration directory.

 ## How it works

 Most of the script is dedicated to the `Article` class.